GrupaZero/platform/README.md

    ```

 #### Updating Docker container for platform
-   To check for changes in Docker container for platform u can occasionally run
+   To check for changes in Docker containers for platform u can occasionally run
    ```
-  sudo docker-compose build --pull
+   sudo docker-compose pull
    ```

 ## Testing